12 signs you work for a really great company

 But before thinking about what you personally could do to improve things, here are the 12 key signs that you already work for a really great company.
 I have listed them in the order in which they must be achieved if you are going to feel good about going in to work every day.

 In other words, even if some of the important signs further down the list are in place, you are still unlikely to enjoy your work very much if the signs at the top of the list have not been met first.

 1. You feel safe

 Feeling safe is a primary human need.
-Safety of course involves physical safety: That you are not over-worried about workplace injuries or illnesses.
-But it also involves feeling safe from bullying and stress related illnesses; and ideally feeling safe from being made redundant or otherwise losing your job.
+Safety, of course, involves physical safety: that you are not over-worried about workplace injuries or illnesses.
+But it also involves feeling safe from bullying and stress-related illnesses; ideally feeling safe from being made redundant or otherwise losing your job.

 2. You feel you are being treated fairly